Kurt M. Campbell

-Campbell was appointed White House "Asia co-ordinator" or "Asia Tsar" on the first day of the Biden administration, with the official title of National Security Council Coordinator for the Indo-Pacific.

 Education

 Kurt Michael Campbell was born on August 27, 1957.
-He received a B.A. from the University of California, San Diego, a certificate in music and political philosophy from the University of Yerevan in Soviet Armenia, and a doctorate in international relations from Brasenose College, Oxford, on a Marshall Scholarship.
+He received a BA from the University of California, San Diego, a certificate in music and political philosophy from the University of Yerevan in Soviet Armenia, and a doctorate in international relations from Brasenose College, Oxford, on a Marshall Scholarship.

 Career

-Campbell served in several capacities in government, including as Deputy Assistant Secretary of Defense for Asia and the Pacific, Director on the National Security Council Staff, Deputy Special Counselor to the President for the North American Free Trade Agreement (NAFTA), and as a White House fellow at the United States Department of the Treasury.
+Campbell served in several capacities in government, including as deputy assistant secretary of defense for Asia and the Pacific, director on the National Security Council Staff, deputy special counselor to the president for the North American Free Trade Agreement (NAFTA), and as a White House Fellow at the United States Department of the Treasury.

 Campbell served as an officer in the U.S. Navy on the Joint Chiefs of Staff and in the Chief of Naval Operations Special Intelligence Unit.
-He was also associate professor of public policy and international relations at the John F. Kennedy School of Government and Assistant Director of the Center for Science and International Affairs at Harvard University.
+He was also associate professor of public policy and international relations at the John F. Kennedy School of Government and assistant director of the Center for Science and International Affairs at Harvard University.

-Campbell was hired at the Center for Strategic and International Studies think-tank as one of its senior vice-presidents, as director of its International Security Program, and as its Henry A. Kissinger Chair in National Security Policy.
+In 2000, Campbell was hired at the Center for Strategic and International Studies as one of its senior vice-presidents, as director of its International Security Program, and as its Henry A. Kissinger Chair in National Security Policy.

-Campbell went on to become the chief executive officer and co-founder of the Center for a New American Security (CNAS), a national security think tank launched in January 2007.
+Campbell went on to become the CEO and co-founder of the Center for a New American Security.

+Obama administration

-On June 26, 2009, Campbell was confirmed by the Obama administration as Assistant Secretary of State for East Asian and Pacific Affairs.
+On June 26, 2009, Campbell was confirmed by the Obama administration as assistant secretary of state for East Asian and Pacific affairs.
 His last day in office was February 8, 2013.

+Outside of government

-Campbell also served as director of the Aspen Strategy Group and the chairman of the editorial board of the Washington Quarterly, and was the founder and principal of StratAsia, a strategic advisory company focused on Asia.
+Campbell also served as director of the Aspen Strategy Group and the chairman of the editorial board of the Washington Quarterly.
+He was the founder and principal of StratAsia, a consulting firm focused on small-to-medium businesses in Asia, along as in 2013 co-founder and chair of The Asia Group, a strategic advisory firm also focused on the Asia-Pacific region.

-Campbell is a member of the Council on Foreign Relations, the Wasatch Group, and the International Institute for Strategic Studies.
+Campbell was a member of the Council on Foreign Relations, the Wasatch Group, and the International Institute for Strategic Studies.

-In 2018-2019, Campbell was Kissinger Fellow at the McCain Institute for International Leadership.
+In 2018–2019, Campbell was Kissinger Fellow at the McCain Institute.

-Campbell was appointed "Asia co-ordinator" or "Asia Tsar" on the first day of the Biden administration.